fullstackserverless/fullstackserverless.github.io/docs/amplify04.md

 ## Model generation

 Modeling your data and creating the models used by the DataStore is the first step to getting started.
 GraphQL is used as a common language for JavaScript, iOS and Android for this process, and is also used as a network protocol when synchronizing with the cloud.
 GraphQL also supports some features, such as Automerge in AppSync.
-Model generation can be done using the NPX script or from the command line using the Amplify CLI.

 > You do not need an AWS account to run it and use DataStore locally, however, if you want to synchronize with the cloud, it is recommended to install and configure Amplify CLI as in the last lesson